Art does not belong to any one country

 Register Your Interest

 To pay for a plaque you can register your interest using the following link info@cambridgegatewayfromindia.co.uk or alternatively by clicking the 'Register your interest' button.
-You can also pay directly via our sumup page by clicking/scanning the QR link above.

 About myself and the project